clearlydefined/service/docs/typescript-migration.md

 1. Find a `.js` file that doesn't have a `.d.ts` yet
 2. Write the type definitions
-3. Add both files to `tsconfig.json`'s `include` list
-4. Run `npm run tsc`
+3. Run `npm run tsc`
-5. If something in this doc is wrong, fix it
+4. If something in this doc is wrong, fix it

 [tsconfig]: ../tsconfig.json
 [tsconfig-strictest]: https://www.npmjs.com/package/@tsconfig/strictest